zeppel13/stm32f103-bluepill/README.md

 ---

 ### Non-Goals
 - Using the newest or best features.
-STM32F103 might seem a bit outdated compared to newer STM32 offerings, but it’s sturdy.
-A brand-name Micro USB-B connector will be used—no USB-C.
+STM32F103 might seem a bit outdated compared to newer STM32 offerings.
+A brand-name Micro USB-B connector will be used — no USB-C.
 - Power optimization (e.g., removing LEDs, using a more efficient voltage supply, or selecting a low-power MCU).
 - Price optimization.
 The plan is to build a small batch, not large quantities.